Rabble Coffee and Proverbial Grounds

 Businesses are opening and entrepreneurship is on the rise in the IndyEast Promise Zone.
 The Buy IndyEast Promise Zone goal states that, “We promise to create healthy commercial corridors that provide desirable neighborhood goods, services and amenities that serve our residents and become a regional destination for shopping, dining, and recreation.”
 Rabble Coffee began as an empty storefront in the summer of 2015, and has grown into a great place to get coffee and an important point of connection in the community.
 The existence of this kind of space allowed for one of the newest businesses on the Near Eastside to develop; Proverbial Grounds tapped into the vitality of Rabble and a unique partnership was formed.
 Josie Hunckler, owner at Rabble, and Francis Krug, owner at Proverbial Grounds, sat down with us to talk about how this partnership developed, how it works, and what they look forward to in the future.

 “I started working in coffee when I was fifteen,” says Josie Hunckler.
 Over the years, she’s gained professional experience while working her way through college, always with the ultimate goal of opening a community coffee shop.
 She recognizes the role that a coffee shop can play in helping connect people and ideas.
+She also knows the importance of getting the best coffee beans for your shop to make people want to come back for more.
 Josie is adamant about recognizing the role that others have played in helping Rabble exist and become successful.
 This seems to be the dream of many people these days, with coffee shops becoming more and more popular.
 Coffee shops look like the perfect investment, however, it’s never that easy.
 Whilst some coffee shops, like Rabble, become successful, others won’t.
 As Rabble seems to have a USP, that may be the reason behind its success.
 It can be difficult to find a differentiating factor in a coffee shop, meaning that business can be limited.
 Although, not many people seem to know about owning coffee franchises.
 This way might be more viable and profitable, however, this can depend on initial funding.
 It’s important to explore options, especially if you’ve always wanted to work with coffee as Josie has.

 “My sister, Kindra Hunckler, and her husband, Jon Nolen, residents of the Near Eastside for over fifteen years (first on Tacoma, now on Woodruff Place W.) helped me with a loan to try to start my first business.
 It was important to them that a proper replacement was found for their former community coffee shop of 2 years, The Tin Comet.
 I had been planning and talking about running or creating a community coffee shop for several years.
 So we decided to try.”
 With family support and the significant contributions of those who work alongside her, Rabble has grown into a Near Eastside staple.
 Selling sustainable coffee can be hugely beneficial to the planet and the caffeine farmers, this is why coffee shops need to do more sustainability in their businesses to help out others and create a better world for all involved.